HWang-atom/ML-Final-Project/README.md

 # ML-Final-Project
-This is a project on handwritten recognition.
-The order of our process is:
+This is our project on handwritten recognition.
+The notebooks consists of:

 Proprocessing:
 1. DataCleaning_EDA : exploratory data analysis, subsetting training and test data